sudoki2015/awesome-list/README.md

 * [awesome-algorithms](https://github.com/tayllan/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 * [Awesome-JavaScript-Interviews](https://github.com/rohan-paul/Awesome-JavaScript-Interviews) - Popular JavaScript / React / Node / Mongo stack Interview questions and their answers.
 Many of them, I faced in actual interviews and ultimately got my first full-stack Dev job :)
 * [awesome-golang-algorithm](https://github.com/kylesliu/awesome-golang-algorithm) - LeetCode of algorithms with golang solution
+* [javascript-questions](https://github.com/lydiahallie/javascript-questions) - A long list of (advanced) JavaScript questions, and their explanations
+* [Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) - A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.
+* [asmt-javascript-questions](https://github.com/dzmitry-varabei/asmt-javascript-questions) - Real questions from committees (based on Performance Review Forms).

 ## Others
 * [awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups